§ 6901 Purpose.

-(14) "Labor supply ratio" means the number of skilled crafts persons per unskilled workers employed on a public works project.
-Any person who has completed a federal apprenticeship program, an apprenticeship program approved by the Delaware Department of Labor pursuant to Chapter 2 of Title 19 or has otherwise documented 8 years of experience in a particular craft, shall be deemed a skilled crafts person for the purposes of this definition.
+(14) “Labor supply ratio” means the number of skilled crafts persons per unskilled workers employed on a public works project.
+Any person who has completed a federal apprenticeship program, an apprenticeship program approved by the Delaware Department of Labor under Chapter 2 of Title 19, or has otherwise documented 8 years of experience in a particular craft, is deemed to be a skilled crafts person for the purposes of this definition.

 (15) “Lifecycle costing analysis” means the contracting agency’s evaluation of costs associated with the cost of acquisition, the cost of energy consumption required for operation, the cost of maintenance and the cost of consumables that affect the State’s overall cost of ownership of equipment or public works projects.
 Such evaluation is used by the contracting agency or project architect or project engineer for the development of contract specifications.

 (16) “Local government unit” means any municipality incorporated in this State under the authority of the General Assembly and any of the 3 counties.

 (17) “Materiel” means materials, equipment, tools, supplies, or any other personal property, but does not include real property or electric, gas, water, telephone or similar utilities.